raulsntos/godot-docs/classes/class_skeletonmodifier3d.rst

 **SkeletonModifier3D** retrieves a target :ref:`Skeleton3D<class_Skeleton3D>` by having a :ref:`Skeleton3D<class_Skeleton3D>` parent.

 If there is :ref:`AnimationMixer<class_AnimationMixer>`, modification always performs after playback process of the :ref:`AnimationMixer<class_AnimationMixer>`.

+This node should be used to implement custom IK solvers, constraints, or skeleton physics

 .. rst-class:: classref-reftable-group